Is Fortnite safe for kids? A parent's guide to parental controls

 How kids can Earn money with Modak

-• Convert MBX to real dollars and use a Modak Visa® Debit Card to make purchases.
+Convert MBX to real dollars and use a Modak Visa® Debit Card1 to make purchases.

-1. Checking account and the Modak Visa® debit card issued by Lewis & Clark Bank, Member FDIC.
-Funds deposited into checking account may be eligible for up to $250,000 of FDIC insurance.
-The FDIC’s deposit insurance coverage only protects against the failure of an FDIC-insured depository institution.
+Deposit account and the Modak Visa® debit card issued by Legend Bank, N.A., FDIC-Insured.
+Modak is a financial technology company and not a FDIC insured financial institution.
+Funds deposited into a Deposit Account may be eligible for up to $250,000 of FDIC insurance.